...Simple Steps to Successful Parenting

 How Can You Successfully Implement Organization into Your Life?

-The most effective way of implementing supportive organization into your family is to:
+The most effective way of adding organization into your family that will work is to:

-1. Work out just one area you would like to improve upon at a time.
-For example:
+1. Work out the one area you would like to improve upon the most first.

 -